leehak2001/OCSR/README.md

 ## stage 5: Conclusion
 __Main tools: sklearn__
-   - step 5 Conclusion: presenting the confusion metrix of the final model, understanding of the result.
+   - step 5 Conclusion: visualization of the final model and final conclusions. includes visualization of the confusion matrix, weight of features in the model and a random tree visualization from the random forst model.